jcrobak/parquet-python/docs/source/details.rst

 the length of each value needs to be stored.

-Fixed-length byte arrays provide the best of both, and will probably be the most efficient storage where the values are 1-4 characters.
-They are not, however, very common in pandas, so the data-type must always be explicitly given, and converting from an object (variable-length) column is slightly cumbersome:
+Fixed-length byte arrays provide the best of both, and will probably be the most efficient storage where the values are 1-4 `bytes`.
+To automatically convert string values to fixed-length when writing, use the ``fixed_text`` optional keyword, with a predetermined length.

 .. code-block:: python

-    # Create a 1-character length fixed byte column
-    data['a'] = np.array([b'a', b'b', b'c', b'd', b'e'], dtype="S1")

-    # convert an existing column
-    s = data['a'].astype('S3')  # 3-char type
-    del data['a']
-    data['a'] = s
+    write('out.parq', df, fixed_text={'char_code': 1})

+Such an encoding will be the fastest to read, especially if there is no need to decode to UTF8 strings.

-Furthermore, fixed-length byte arrays are not supported by `spark`, so files written using this may not be portable.
+Fixed-length byte arrays are not supported by `spark`, so files written using this may not be portable.

 Nulls